AuburnSounds/Dplug/CONTRIBUTING.md

 ## 6. Important Design rules

-- Dplug's window backend should have the same functionnality.
+- Dplug's window backend should have the same functionality.

-- Dplug's plugin clients should have the same functionnality.
+- Dplug's plugin clients should have the same functionality.

 - Dplug should work the latest D compilers and the largest possible extent of past compilers that fits the need of plug-in development